 Sustainable Forest Management (SFM) certification is a voluntary tool available to forestry organizations that wish to demonstrate corporate responsibility by having their forest management planning and practices independently certified against a sustainable forest management standard.
 Sustainable Forest Management refers to maintaining and enhancing the long-term health of forest ecosystems for current and future generations.
 Certification goes beyond regulatory requirements and takes environmental, economic and social values into consideration.
 In 1993, the Canadian Standards Association (CSA) began working with a diverse range of stakeholders interested in Sustainable Forest Management in Canada to develop a Sustainable Forest Management (SFM) program.
 The resulting standard was first published in 1996 and then revised in 2002, 2008 and 2016.
 The CAN/CSA-Z809 Standard is a well recognized national and international standard for ensuring that a forest is being managed in a sustainable manner.
 AFA’s sustainable forest management system in Algonquin Provincial Park has been certified to the CSA Z809 standard since 2008.
-Refer to the following for the 2018 CSA Z809 Algonquin Park Sustainable Forest Management Plan and associated Appendices.

 The Algonquin Forestry Authority (AFA) Sustainable Forest Management Policy guides its overall management practices.
 AFA’s Environmental and Sustainable Forest Management System is a tool that AFA uses to implement its Policy.
 AFA is registered to the CAN/CSA-Z809 Sustainable Forest Management Standard (SFM) to demonstrate to the public and its customers that the Algonquin Park forest is managed in an ecologically sustainable manner.
 The SFM Standard gives AFA the opportunity to continually improve its forest management performance while engaging interested parties in a focused public participation process.
 Registration to the CSA standard requires the evaluation of AFA practices and adherence to the following criteria.